 Music in our worship

-At our All Age services we have a worship group of singers and muscians who play piano, accordian, guitar, flute and drums.
+At our Morning Praise service we have a worship group of singers and muscians who play piano, accordian, guitar, flute and drums.

 At the monthly Holy Communion and Songs of Praise services our music is led by our choir and famous Thomas Elliot organ.